pachadotdev/valuation-systems/README.md

 # valuation-systems

-Uses web scraping to obtain whereas a country C in the year Y uses CIF, FOB or a special system to report imports or exports.
+Uses web scraping to obtain from UN COMTRADE whereas a country C in the year Y uses CIF, FOB or a special system to report imports or exports.

+The reason to do so is that COMTRADE website doesn't not provide a single Excel file to provide that information or similar, but provides hundreds of tabs in-brower that make it very hard to copy and paste the information in Excel.

 The standard is FOB for exports and CIF for imports, but that's not always the case.